 The UK’s population is ageing at a rapid rate.
-A recent study by Age UK reported that by 2040, nearly one in four people in the UK (24.2%) will be aged 65 or over.
+A recent study by Age UK reported that by 2040, nearly one in four people in the UK (24.2%) would be aged 65 or over.

-Concurrently, the number of people suffering diseases such as dementia and Alzheimer’s is also on the rise.
+Concurrently, the number of people suffering from diseases such as dementia and Alzheimer’s is also on the rise.
 According to the Alzheimer’s Society, one in six people over 80 have dementia, a figure that is only set to increase as people live longer.

 Against the backdrop of these figures, people in the UK are increasingly being urged to consider putting Lasting Powers of Attorney (LPA) in place.